shreejaykurhade/opensre/README.md

 | **Infrastructure** | <img src="docs/assets/icons/kubernetes.png" width="16"> Kubernetes · <img src="docs/assets/icons/aws.png" width="16"> AWS · <img src="docs/assets/icons/gcp.jpg" width="16"> GCP · <img src="docs/assets/icons/azure.png" width="16"> Azure                    |
 | **Dev Tools**      | <img src="docs/assets/icons/github.webp" width="16"> GitHub                                                                                                                                                                                                    |
 | **Communication**  | <img src="docs/assets/icons/slack.png" width="16"> Slack · <img src="docs/assets/icons/pagerduty.png" width="16"> PagerDuty                                                                                                                                    |

 ---

-## Design Principles

-We've tried to be intentional about how Tracer is built, not just what it does.

-- **Real-world testing over mocks** - we're big fans of end-to-end testing against real environments, whether that's a local observability stack (Grafana, Prometheus) or actual cloud infrastructure.
-If it doesn't work in the real world, it doesn't count.
-- **Show your work** - every conclusion Tracer reaches should be traceable back to the signals that led there.
-No black boxes.
-- **Bring your own everything** - your LLM, your tools, your runbooks.
-Tracer fits around your stack, not the other way around.
-- **Open by default** - the code is yours to read, fork, and improve.
-We'd rather have a smaller, more trusted tool than a bigger, opaque one.

----